 Check patient prescription and treatment records for errors.

 Perform daily quality assurance tests on radiation therapy equipment.

 Instructs radiation therapy students and/or new staff accordingly to clinical and department requirements; assists in the orientation of department and hospital personnel with emphasis on radiation safety.

 Registry eligible and registered within 1 year of employment in Radiation Therapy and Technology by the American Registry of Radiologic Technologists.

-Washington State Radiologic Technologist License
+Washington State License for Radiologic Technologist

-Ability to communicate verbally in person, on the phone and in writing in a clear, concise and professional manner
+Ability to communicate verbally in person, on the phone and in writing in a clear, concise and professional manner.

 Ability to work independently, organize and prioritize concurrent responsibilities and demands

 Ability to assess patients conditions and request assistance when necessary